samyakpadwekar/Java_backend/Spring boot/Readme.md

 - It allows you to seamlessly work with JSON data in your Java applications by providing mechanisms to serialize (convert Java objects to JSON) and deserialize (convert JSON to Java objects) data.
 - In Spring Boot, JSON data binding is implemented using the Jackson library, which is a popular and widely used library for JSON processing in Java.
 - Jackson provides a set of classes and annotations that allow you to map Java objects to JSON data and back.

-For detailed explanation refer <a href="https://www.geeksforgeeks.org/how-jackson-data-binding-works-in-spring-boot/" target="_blank">gfg article</a>
+- For more explanation <a href="https://www.geeksforgeeks.org/how-jackson-data-binding-works-in-spring-boot/" target="_blank">gfg article</a>

 **API versioning**